 Clinics and Special Programs

-- Pool therapy: A group pool therapy program is offered twice weekly at the CCBA | Carter Witherell Recreation Center in Lebanon, NH.
-Programs are designed specifically to address physical impairments through the benefits of aquatic therapy.
-Buoyancy you experience from aquatic therapy can increase range of motion and decrease pain.
+- Pool therapy: The group pool therapy program is twice weekly at the CCBA (Carter Witherell Recreation Center) in Lebanon, NH.
+Programs address physical impairments through the benefits of aquatic therapy.
+The buoyancy from aquatic therapy can increase range of motion and decrease pain.
 The resistance provided by the water can help you gain strength.
-The advantages and benefits are helpful to a wide variety of diagnoses from post-operative orthopedic recovery, to lymphedema, balance and arthritis.
+The benefits help a people with a variety of diagnoses from recovery after surgery, to lymphedema, balance and arthritis.

-- Wheelchair clinic: An appropriate wheelchair plays an important role in the degree of independence and quality of life of many.
+- Wheelchair clinic: A wheelchair plays an important role in the degree of independence and quality of life of many.
 This clinic specializes in evaluating and recommending appropriate wheelchairs.
 A person needing a wheelchair has many special needs.
 Ordering equipment for the wheelchair can be challenging and requires extensive problem-solving.

 Neurology interdisciplinary clinics

-In both clinics, we provide you and your family with assistance addressing mobility and daily activities.
-We help you with exercises, assistive devices for walking, information about other mobility devices (wheelchairs, scooters, stair climbers etc.) and information in how to stay the most active.
+Therapists work with the team to address issues that arise with neuromuscular diseases.
+In both clinics we provide you and your family with help for mobility and daily activities.
+We help you with exercises and assistive devices for walking.
+We provide tips to help people stay active.
+We help with information about mobility devices like wheelchairs, scooters, and stair climbers.

 Pelvic floor therapy